 Fiber is of three types:

-Fruits, vegetables, oats, barley, and legumes, etc. are the primary source of soluble fiber.
+• Soluble Fiber: Fruits, vegetables, oats, barley, legumes, etc. are the primary source of soluble fiber.
 It slows down the emptying process in the stomach.
 That helps us feel fuller.

-It is present in cooked and cooled rice and potatoes, oats, under-ripe bananas, under cook pasta, and hi-maize flour, etc. Overheating and overcooking process may destroy a large amount of resistant starch.
+• Resistant Starch: It is present in cooked and cooled rice and potatoes, oats, under-ripe bananas, undercooked pasta, and hi-maize flour, etc. Overheating and overcooking process may destroy a large amount of resistant starch.
 That is why dietitians recommend not to overcook your food.

-List of 15 Best Fiber-Rich Food, One Should Not Forget to Include in Their Diet
+List of 15 Best Fiber-Rich Foods, One Should Not Forget to Include in Their Diet

 Below are some foods that are rich in fiber.
 One must add a handsome amount of these foods in daily routine to stay healthy.